kristenseog/Your-Daily-Display/README.md

  - Weather information searched by your city
  - to do list where you can crossoff as you complete eaCH TASK

-Chrome extension is alway available with JSON v3
+Chrome extension is available with JSON v3 for users to utilize daily.

 ## Screenshot
 ![image](https://user-images.githubusercontent.com/117180862/211226574-2926012c-182a-4b72-bbee-41388b5e761d.png)